 Before arriving at Emerson, Christina worked for her high school paper in New Jersey where she eventually became Editor-in-Chief.
 In the future, Christina hopes to work in the lifestyle or arts section of a newspaper or magazine.

-An Emerson College student who filed a federal Title IX complaint against the college last fall for mishandling her sexual assault case filed a federal lawsuit against Emerson and five school administrators.
+An Emerson College student who filed a federal Title IX complaint against the college last fall for mishandling her sexual assault case filed a federal lawsuit against Emerson and four school administrators.

 For the second year in a row, the college hosted a brain dissection by Jagaroo, an Emerson professor and cognitive neuroscientist.